-When you write a new post, add it to Twitter 4 times (every 6 hours) on the day of publishing on your blog, and then three times a week later.
-Then twice a week later.
-Then post it once a week for two months.
+When you write a new post, add it to Twitter twice on the day of publishing on your blog and then three times a week later.
+Then twice a month later.

-Remember, you are attracting new users every day, so it will be new to them, and for your existing followers, they will only see it in their streams if they happen to be checking when you re-post.
+Remember, you are attracting new users every day, so it will be new to them.
+Your existing followers will only see it in their streams if they happen to be checking when you repost.

-While gaining followers is top of mind for many new to Twitter, I can honestly say that the very best way to achieve this is not by following lists of other Twitter accounts.
+While gaining followers is top of mind for many authors new to Twitter, I can honestly say that the best way to achieve this is not following long lists of other Twitter accounts.

-It is by regularly posting great informative content, which then gets retweeted.
-One single retweet has the potential to be seen by hundreds if not thousands of users, so it is by far the most powerful feature of Twitter.
+One single retweet has the potential to be seen by hundreds, if not thousands, of users, so it is by far the most powerful feature of Twitter.

-A mix of your own content and content from other sites will make your Twitter feed popular and worth reading, and of course, worth retweeting.
+A mix of your own content and content from other sites will make your Twitter feed popular, worth reading, and of course, worth retweeting.